Aditi9800/Demo/README.md

   Framework- Node, Express
   Authentication - JWT

-- Database: MongoDB
+- Database: MongoDB </br>
-- Python Flask
+- Python Flask </br>

 ### About The Application

- Summary of each API endpoint:
+ Summary of each API endpoint: </br>
- Socket endpoints  -
+ Socket endpoints  - </br>

 socket = io(import.meta.env.VITE_SOCKETURL,{}) :-  Imports the io function from       the socket.io-client library.
-This function is used to create a Socket.IO client instance. socket.emit('airportData') :-  The client is requesting data related to airports from the server. socket.on("airportData",(){} ) :-  Server is listening and will send data related to airports when this event occurs. socket.on("simulationResponse",{} ) :-  Server is listening and  will respond with simulation data in response to a request or action socket.on("simulationUpdate",(){} ) :-   Server will send updates related to the simulation. socket.off("simulationUpdate") :-  Removes the event listener for the simulationUpdate event socket.on('updateActiveSimulations', (){} ) :- Server will send updates related to active simulations. socket.off("airportData") :-  Removes the event listener for the airportData event socket.off("simulationResponse") :-   Removes the event listener for the simulationResponse event
+This function is used to create a Socket.IO client instance.</br>
+socket.emit('airportData') :-  The client is requesting data related to airports from the server.</br>
+socket.on("airportData",(){} ) :-  Server is listening and will send data related to airports when this event occurs.</br>
+socket.on("simulationResponse",{} ) :-  Server is listening and  will respond with simulation data in response to a request or action </br>
+socket.on("simulationUpdate",(){} ) :-   Server will send updates related to the simulation.</br>
+socket.off("simulationUpdate") :-  Removes the event listener for the simulationUpdate event </br>
+socket.on('updateActiveSimulations', (){} ) :- Server will send updates related to active simulations.</br>
+socket.off("airportData") :-  Removes the event listener for the airportData event </br>
+socket.off("simulationResponse") :-   Removes the event listener for the simulationResponse event </br>

-socket.emit("startSimulation", (){} ) :-  Trigger the server to start a simulation process.
+socket.emit("startSimulation", (){} ) :-  Trigger the server to start a simulation process.</br>
-socket.emit("pauseSimulation") :-  Pause the simulation process.
+socket.emit("pauseSimulation") :-  Pause the simulation process. </br>
-socket.emit("resumeSimulation") :-  Resume the simulation process.
+socket.emit("resumeSimulation") :-  Resume the simulation process. </br>
-socket.emit("stopSimulation") :-  Stop the simulation process
+socket.emit("stopSimulation") :-  Stop the simulation process </br>
-io.on("connection", (socket) {} ) :-  Establish the socket connection between the server and the newly connected client. socket.on("startSimulation", (){} ) :-  Start the simulation to send the aeroplane data to the client
+io.on("connection", (socket) {} ) :-  Establish the socket connection between the server and the newly connected client. </br>
+socket.on("startSimulation", (){} ) :-  Start the simulation to send the aeroplane data to the client </br>

 HTTP endpoints  -
-http.createServer(app) :- create an HTTP server in Node.js, using the core http module.
+http.createServer(app) :- create an HTTP server in Node.js, using the core http module. </br>

 app.use("/api/v1/users", userRoutes) :- mounting the userRoutes middleware or sub-application to the path "/api/v1/users".